yuckiymouse/udacity_pro1_boston_airbnb/README.md

 ---
 # How can you sell your properties on Airbnb?
+More travelers go around the world today and the demands for hotels are increased.
+Using Airbnb could be your side business.
+Then how can you make money from that?
+We need to analyze the data from well booking and not well booking properties and get some tips.

 # Questions for this data
 ## 1. What changes the price?
 **We need to check correlation**